HarryS2496/Kings-Fist-Webnovel/chapters/chapter1.md

 The smell of the fish immediately brought a glint of excitement to Lily.

 “We must stand united, eh?
 Well now, that’s rather unlike you, Father.”
 Georg said lightly while taking a piece out of his pie slice.
 “Do you hear that, Victor?
 Your sermons are getting so stale, even Father is desperate for a more interesting conversation.
-And speaking of interesting things to talk about…”
+Speaking of which
+...”

 He looked at the table’s farthest seat away from him.